 There are different ways to sequentially choose chunks of data for replacement (imputation).
 One way is to choose a full column in each iteration, cf. \cite{Volker2021}.
 This case has two peculiarities.
 First, the imputation model is trained on the observed data, which is then replaced by the model prediction.
-Second, the MICE algorithm converges immediately and each draw will be a direct draw from the posterior distribution, because a so-called monotone missingness pattern is satisfied for column-wise replacement/imputation (see Section 3.1.2 in \cite{Drechsler2011}).
-Another approach, which in general does not satisfy the monotone missingness pattern, is to randomly select in each amputation-imputation step cells whose values must be replaced.
-The values in these cells are deleted, interpreted as missing, and the MICE algorithm is executed, requiring more than one iteration to converge.
+Second, the MICE algorithm converges immediately, and each draw will be a direct draw from the posterior distribution, because a so-called monotone missingness pattern is satisfied for column-wise replacement/imputation (see Section 3.1.2 in \cite{Drechsler2011}).
+Another approach, which in general does not satisfy the monotone missingness pattern, is at each amputation-imputation step to randomly select cells whose values must be replaced.
+The values in these cells are deleted, and treated as missing, and the MICE algorithm is executed, requiring more than one iteration to converge.

-In our case studies, we test several ways of iteratively amputating data and then applying MICE to impute it.
-One of them is inspired by the \textit{tabulator} approach of \cite{Neves2022}, where the authors suggest to amputate data in chunks of approximately the same size and to impute deleted data using a GAIN.
+In our case studies, we test several ways to iteratively set a portion of data to missing and then apply MICE to impute.
+One of them is inspired by the \textit{tabulator} approach of \cite{Neves2022}, where the authors suggest setting data to missing in chunks of approximately equal size and to impute missing data using a GAIN.
 Instead of a GAIN, we will use MICE as the imputation engine.